atomixxx/q/README.md

 there are a lot of tests?

 > **_NOTE:_** This feature has some deviations in different 2.x versions.
 In some versions one has to [p]ause and
-> [r]esume tests in order to get the new code and test code
+> [r]esume tests in order to get the new code and test code reloaded

 Tests are far not the only improvement.
 To see all the options available in Dev mode, simply press `"h"` to see the Help
 screen: